Activist & Gadfly. Retired CEO, Entrepreneur, Professor & Architect.

 From 2004 to 2011, Drisin served on the Executive Boards of the Florida American Institute of Architects, and of the Miami chapter of the American Institute of Architects.
 From 2006 to 2011, Drisin was a member of both the Editorial Board, and the Design Review Board of The Journal of Architectural Education, the pre-eminent peer-reviewed journal of architectural education.
 He is a recipient of both the American Institute of Architects’ Education Leadership Award, and the Association of Collegiate Schools of Architecture’s Academic Service Award.

 Following his academic career, Drisin moved into the real estate development and construction sector and served as President of Daedalus Real Estate & Development and President/CEO of AAA Architectural Fabricators.
 In these roles he was recognized for his strategic acumen and innovation.
 Drisin was also recognized for his ability to unleash dramatic revenue growth, and substantial increases in market share, and for strategically positioning companies for merger and acquisition.
-His last project (as part of a consortium) involved the design, development, construction and eventual sale of what became the most expensive hyper-luxury estate spec home ever built and sold in Florida.
-The project - located in Palm Beach, was sold for one hundred and twenty two million dollars.
+His last project (as part of a consortium) involved the design, development, construction and eventual sale of what became the most expensive hyper-luxury spec estate home ever built and sold in Florida.
+The estate home, located on Palm Beach Island, was sold to its buyer for one hundred and twenty two million dollars.

 Drisin is recognized as a transformational and collaborative change-agent.